ecilasun/e32c/README.md

 # FETCH unit
 The FETCH unit is a self-stalling stage.
 It will repeatedly read instructions starting from the reset vector, until it sees a branch, jump, load instruction, after which it will go to a STALL mode.
-Store instructions will overlap with loads/instruction fetches thanks to the nature of the axi4lite bus having separate read/write lines, and won't stall the FETCH unit.
+Store instructions will overlap with instruction fetches thanks to the nature of the axi4lite bus having separate read/write lines, and won't stall the FETCH unit.

 In this mode, FETCH unit will wait for either a read or write flag to be set, or the new program